-The duties of the clinical coordinator shall include, but not limited to:

-- a.
-Responsibility for the overall quality of the medical content of the program. - b.
+- c.
+The duties of the clinical coordinator shall include, but not limited to: - i.
+Responsibility for the overall quality of the medical content of the program. - ii.
 Approval of the qualifications of the principal instructor(s) and teaching assistant(s).

-3. Principal Instructor:
+d.
+Principal Instructor:

-Each training program shall have a principal instructor(s), who may also be the program clinical coordinator or the program director, who shall be qualified by education and experience in methods, materials and evaluation of instruction which shall be documented by at least forty (40) hours in teaching methodology instruction in areas related to methods, materials, and evaluation of instruction and shall meet the following qualifications:

-- a.
-Be a Physician, Registered Nurse, Physician's Assistant or Paramedic currently licensed in California; or - b.
-Be an Advanced EMT or EMT who is currently certified in California; - c.
-Have at least two (2) years of academic or clinical experience in the practice of emergency medicine or prehospital care in the last five (5) years; - d.
-Be approved by the program director in coordination with the program clinical coordinator as qualified to teach the topics to which s/he is assigned.
-After January 1, 2006, all principal instructors from approved EMT Training Programs shall meet these minimum qualifications.
+- i.
+Each training program shall have a principal instructor(s), who may also be the program clinical coordinator or the program director, who shall be qualified by education and experience in methods, materials and evaluation of instruction which shall be documented by at least forty (40) hours in teaching methodology instruction in areas related to methods, materials, and evaluation of instruction and shall meet the following qualifications: - Be a Physician, Registered Nurse, Physician's Assistant or Paramedic currently licensed in California; or - Be an Advanced EMT or EMT who is currently certified in California. - Have at least two (2) years of academic or clinical experience in the practice of emergency medicine or prehospital care in the last five (5) years; - Be approved by the program director in coordination with the program clinical coordinator as qualified to teach the topics to which s/he is assigned.
+After January 1, 2006, aAll principal instructors from approved EMT Training Programs shall meet these minimum qualifications. the minimum qualification as outlined above.

-4. Teaching Assistants:
+e.
+Teaching Assistants:

-Each training program may have teaching assistant(s) who shall be qualified by training and experience to assist with teaching of the course and shall be approved by the program director in coordination with the program clinical coordinator as qualified to assist in teaching the topics to which the assistant is to be assigned.
+- i.
+Each training program may have teaching assistant(s) who shall be qualified by training and experience to assist with teaching of the course and shall be approved by the program director in coordination with the program clinical coordinator as qualified to assist in teaching the topics to which the assistant is to be assigned. - ii.
 A teaching assistant shall be supervised by a principal instructor, the program director and/or the program clinical coordinator.